SaaS Procurement

 To ensure new software acquisitions deliver the intended benefits, SaaS procurement requires a well-defined process that takes several key factors into account, including:

-• Vendor analysis – Procurement teams will want to broadly evaluate the available services.
-Promising candidates can then be analyzed in more detail to see whether their product is likely to meet the needs of the business.
-It often helps to take a data-driven approach using various metrics in order to make informed decisions.
-When comparing solutions, things to consider might include potential ROI, competitiveness and cost savings, lead times, and vendor uptime and availability.
+• Vendor analysis – Procurement teams will want to evaluate the available services, taking a data-driven approach using key metrics mapped to business requirements in order to make informed decisions.
+SaaS procurement teams might analyze potential ROI, competitiveness and cost savings, lead times, and vendor uptime and availability.

 • Contract negotiations – Working with the vendor and your legal team to devise a robust SaaS contract can ensure there are no unpleasant surprises following procurement.
 A clear and enforceable service-level agreement (SLA) should outline rights, responsibilities, termination clauses, and data ownership terms.
 Consider asking for the removal of any auto-renewals clauses so you’re better positioned as you near the end of the service lifecycle.
 Other contractual issues to consider include data security, indemnification, liability limitations, and dispute resolution mechanisms.

-• SaaS system of record – Once a purchase order has been accepted, it’s wise to set up a SaaS management platform or system of record (SSoR) if you don’t have one already.
-Such a tool gives you a top-down view of all your SaaS applications, helping you keep track of licenses, renewal dates, and overall expenditures, as well as utilization and performance of your solutions.
+• SaaS system of record – It’s wise to set up (or add your new tool to if you have one already) a SaaS management platform, tracking document or system of record (SSoR).
+Such a system helps track all your SaaS applications, including their licenses, renewal dates, and overall expenditures, as well as utilization and performance of your solutions.
 The Vertice platform offers this functionality and can make your business more cost-effective.

 • Shadow IT mitigation – The use of shadow IT by employees is typically the result of shortcomings in your existing stack, either through visibility limitations or a shortfall in capability.
-With an effective SaaS procurement solution, it’s quicker to approve new software and tools that improve workforce efficiency, in turn reducing the use of unauthorized tech.
+With an effective SaaS purchasing system, it’s quicker to approve new software and tools that improve workforce efficiency, in turn reducing the use of unauthorized tech.

 • Vendor management – Under a centralized procurement platform, you can streamline processes surrounding vendor selection, evaluation, and contract management.
 Consistent performance monitoring through in-depth reporting means you can be sure you’re getting what you’re paying for, making vendor relationship management considerably easier.